gmihaiescu/docker/seqware_whitestar/README.md

-This is the base Dockerfile for seqware inside docker.
+This is the base Dockerfile for seqware whitestar.

 ## Prerequisites